-All that to say that consistent shade in the cockpit is more than just a luxury for her, it could mean the difference between a great weekend and one cut short by making a beeline for home or worse, the emergency room.
-I hadn’t seriously considered adding a bimini until after that episode.
+All that to say that consistent shade in the cockpit is more than just a luxury for her, it could mean the difference between a great weekend of cruising and one cut short by making a beeline for home or worse, the emergency room.
+I hadn’t seriously considered adding a bimini to Summer Dance until after that episode.

 Before I go any farther, a bit of legal housekeeping.
 This post contains affiliate links.
 That means I receive a small commission if you make a purchase using these links.
 Those commissions help to pay for the costs associated with running this site so that it stays free for you to enjoy.
 For a complete explanation of why I’m telling you this and how you can support this blog without paying more, please read my full disclosure.

-- 600 Denier PU coated, UV resistant canvas cover & free matching boot
+- 600 Denier PU coated, UV resistant canvas cover & matching boot

 - Stainless steel eye straps and fasteners

 The hardest part of the decision was figuring out what size to buy for the most usage and stowing options once it was mounted.
 I settled on: